hylianux/M20-Online/README.md

 ## Performance and Scaling
 M20 Online uses LokiJS for its in-game use.
 Speed was the most important aspect in choosing a database, so LokiJS really fit the bill here.

 But, as you know, chat logs can get really long.
-The best option here is file storage (UnQLite) so you don't run out of memory.
+The best option here is file storage (TingoDB) so you don't run out of memory.
 You'll still be able to scroll back in the chat history.
 As you scroll up, you'll get access to the previous 50 entries.
 Scroll up again, and you'll lose the last 50 entries until you scroll back down again (or click the "bottom" button).  you'll only ever see 50-100 chat messages at any given time.

 *[M20]: Microlite20